Agent Hooks

 console.log(`[Hook] Agent ${agent.name} finished successfully.`);

-// Example: Log usage or analyze the result based on output type
+// Log usage or inspect output type

 if ("usage" in output && output.usage) {